JensRantil/jensrantil.github.io/content/posts/2023-11-07_simplicity-toolkit-programming-part-1/index.md

 Most "frameworks" are, by definition, a lot of functionalities [complected][complect] together.
-This means it's usually hard, or hacky, to disentangle them, use subset of its functionalities, or replace certain parts of the framework with another library.
-Finding frameworks which exists as a set of smaller set of opinionated libraries is rare.
+This means it's usually hard, or hacky, to disentangle them, use a subset of its functionalities, or replace certain parts of the framework with another library.
+Finding frameworks that exist as a set of smaller sets of opinionated libraries is rare.

 [complect]: https://youtu.be/SxdOUGdseq4?si=AYiDh-n_KMwCLwl4&t=1895

-If you have seriously maintained a framework-heavy source code, you know that the weight of your framework grows heavier and heavier the more you have invested in it; upgrading it becomes a nightmare, and replacing it if maintainers step down is every worse.
-By instead of using a set of smaller libraries, it gets easier to replace/upgrade your application pieces one piece at a time.
+If you have seriously maintained a framework-heavy source code, you know that the weight of your framework grows heavier and heavier the more you have invested in it; upgrading it becomes a nightmare, and replacing it if maintainers step down is even worse.
+Instead of using a set of smaller libraries, it gets easier to replace/upgrade your application pieces one piece at a time.

-A common argument for frameworks is that they are quick get started with.
+A common argument for frameworks is that they are quick to get started with.
 This is true!
-But that optimises on _easy_ over simple.
+But that optimizes on _easy_ over simple.
 Understanding how it works is usually harder, drilling into its source code is commonly overwhelming, and it comes with a lot of things [You Ain't Gonna Need][yagni]